 Residents Maintain Autonomy

-In Arbutus Park Retirement Community, 14.84% Percentage of Patients
+In Arbutus Park Retirement Community, 7.8% of Patients

-Measures the percent of long-term patients who needed more assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and eating.
-Many in the industry argue that this is a measure of a patient's well-being.
+Measures the percentage of long-term stay residents who required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and continence.
+Many in the industry believe this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-In Arbutus Park Retirement Community, 21.64% Percentage of Residents
+In Arbutus Park Retirement Community, 18.22% of Residents

 Short-term Care: Rehospitalizations

-In Arbutus Park Retirement Community, 21.64 Percentage of Residents Rehospitalized
+In Arbutus Park Retirement Community, 18.22% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Arbutus Park Retirement Community, 8.92 Percentage of Patients
+In Arbutus Park Retirement Community, 8.69% of Patients

-Measures the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-Avoiding medical emergencies is one way to assess short-term care.
+This tells you the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+There is usually a correlation between reduced emergency room visits and the quality of rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-In Arbutus Park Retirement Community, 72.59% Percentage of Resident
+In Arbutus Park Retirement Community, 67.67% of Resident

 - Conemaugh Memorial Medical CenterAcute Care Hospitals 2.46 miles away1086 Franklin Street Johnstown Pennsylvania 15905Proprietary(814) 534-9000